SeanSnake93/Flask_Book/README.md

     * gunicorn==20.0.4

-To assure that files used for cache or enviroments not needed to be uploaded, the creation of a '.gitignore' was created and used to hold the data bellow...
+To assure that files created for cache or flask enviroments where not uploaded, the creation of a '.gitignore' was made to hold the following data bellow...

 /pycache/ <br />
 *.pyc <br />
 /flask-book-venv/ <br />
 /venv/ <br />
-/.vscode/ <br />
+/.vscode/
-chromedriver

 #### Models
 ###### Flask_Book/application/**models.py**